-They make the process of utilizing this account as easy as possible with a couple of automation features such as smart deposit and two-way sweep.
+They make the process of using this account as easy as possible with a couple of automation features such as smart deposit and two-way sweep.

-Smart Deposit is a feature that allows you to automate the transfers between your checking account and the Betterment Savings Account.
+Smart Deposit allows you to automate the transfers between your checking account and the Betterment Savings Account.
 You link those two accounts and give Betterment a set amount of money you want to hold in your checking account.

-Two Way Sweep offers similar functionality but in the opposite direction.
+Two Way Sweep offers is a similar function but in the opposite direction.
 If the money in your checking account dips below that threshold you supplied them, Betterment will automatically transfer the funds to bring it back up to where you want it.

 - Full-scale investment management

 - Annual fee based on assets